-20, 52, 56, 57, - Interior Green
+20, 52, 56, 57, -- Interior Green

-62, 63 - Frame to Match Exterior
+62, 63 -- Frame to Match Exterior

-TWO THINGS: Firstly, the parts in this assembly are delicate and designed to accurately represent the turret in the simplest manner.
-Take your time, and you will be rewarded with an in-scale, functional turret assembly.
+The parts in this assembly are delicate and designed to accurately represent the turret in the simplest manner.
+Take your time, and you will be rewarded with an inscale, functional turret assembly.
 Be patient, test fit, allow ample drying time, and do not force the parts.